AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

 ## `Get Interpolated Values`

 Returns a collection of values based on request parameters.
 The stream's read characteristics determine how events are calculated for indexes at which no stored event exists.
+For more information, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).
 Interpolation is not supported for streams with compound indexes.

 SDS supports two ways of specifying which interpolated events to return:
 * [Index Collection](#getvaluesindexcollection): One or more indexes can be passed to the request in order to retrieve events at specific indexes.